San Francisco Composite

 Races

-Some of awesome venues we get to race at: Laguna Seca, Fort Ord East Garrison, Granite Bay, Six Sigma Winery (Lake County, CA), Petaluma, Swasey Trails (Redding, CA), and Exchequer (La Grange, CA)
+Some of the awesome venues we get to race at: Laguna Seca, Fort Ord East Garrison, Granite Bay, Six Sigma Winery (Lake County, CA), Petaluma, Stafford Lake, and Exchequer (La Grange, CA)

-Usually most riders spend the night before at race location; a few travel the morning of the race.
+Most riders spend the night before at or near the race location; a few travel the morning of the race.
 We’ll try to camp out as often as possible, as it saves a bunch of $ and is super fun.

 IMG_6650.JPG